Renton School District Vision for Digital Learning:

 The department of Digital Learning focuses on improving student learning through instructional models which intentionally and innovatively use technology.

-Centrally, the team is led by the Director of Digital Learning in partnership with 22 district facilitators, who serve to support specific schools, partner in specific content areas, and lead relevant projects (such as digital citizenship or support of the district’s Learning Management System).
+Centrally, the team is led by the Director of Curriculum, Instruction & Assessment in partnership with 22 district facilitators, who serve to support specific schools, partner in specific content areas, and lead relevant projects (such as digital citizenship or support of the district’s Learning Management System).
 Additionally, teacher-leaders at schools support the work in a role with a stipend as a Technology Integration Specialist.
 Together, these positions help to increase collaboration, creativity, and productivity of students and teachers and help to develop agency and independence in order to support lifelong learning.

 As defined in Every Student Succeeds Act: